What is Animal Rehabilitation?

 Benefits of Rehabilitation

-- Safe and effective method to reduce and manage pain and inflammation
+- A safe and effective method to reduce and manage pain and inflammation

 - Reduces the reliance on medication to enable mobility